TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/04_lesson/do_now.md

 We will have a quiz next class covering all of the above topics.
 Is there any topic you would like to focus on and cover more of? <br><br>

-Type the following into the terminal and run the program:
+Type the following into the console:

 ```python
 my_list = ['a', 'b', 'c', 'd']